 One World, One Sky: Big Bird’s Adventure

-Recommended for ages 4–7; 25-minute show plus Q&A. Capacity is currently limited to 60 seats per show (50%).
-Masks are required in the Planetarium until further notice.
+Recommended for ages 4–8; 25-minute show plus Q&A. Masks are required in the Planetarium until further notice.
 Advance reservations are strongly encouraged.

 Our Solar System